SOCCER ON-FIELD ORAL COMMUNICATION

 Far post – Pass or shoot the ball to the part of the goal farthest from you.

-Feet – Pass the ball directly to my feet; do not lead me.
+Feet (1), or My feet – Pass the ball directly to my feet; do not lead me.

 Give it – Player is telling a teammate with the ball to go ahead and pass it to the open teammate that he sees.